 If you deleted a lot of messages and don’t want to wait for Outlook to get around to it, you can recover the free space by running Compact Now.
 To do this, right click on the top level of the data file and choose Properties, then click the Advanced button and Compact Now.
 Keep in mind that it can take a long time to compact a large data file.

 If you want to force Outlook to return this free space every time that you close Outlook, you can add PSTNullFreeOnClose to the registry.
-(Replace xx.0 in the path with your version of Outlook.)

 This key was introduced in an update for Outlook 2000 and works in all versions of Outlook that are updated with the latest service pack.

 This key works on both pst and ost files.
 With the value set to 1, deleted data is removed when you close Outlook.
 When it’s set to 0 or deleted, the data file will not be compacted on close.